Man pleads guilty in Washington pizzeria shooting over fake news

 Welch pleaded guilty in U.S. District Court to a federal charge of interstate transportation of a firearm with intent to commit an offense and a local charge of assault with a dangerous weapon.

-Welch, dressed in an orange prison jumpsuit, said little more than "Yes, ma'am" in response to questions from Judge Ketanji Brown Jackson.
-Asked what he wanted to do, he said, "Plead guilty."

 He could face up to two years in prison on the federal charge and a maximum five years for the assault charge.
-Jackson scheduled sentencing for June 22.
+Judge Ketanji Brown Jackson scheduled sentencing for June 22.

-Welch also faces potential fines and must pay restitution for damage to a computer, door lock and a ping pong table at the restaurant.

-A local firearms charge was dropped as part of Welch's plea.
-He also carried a loaded .38-caliber revolver into the pizzeria, and police found a loaded shotgun in his car, according to court documents.
+A local charge of possessing a firearm during a crime of violence was dropped as part of Welch's plea.

-Welch told police he was investigating a bogus conspiracy theory known as "pizzagate."
-Posts to social media sites such as Twitter, Facebook and the Reddit online message board falsely claimed Comet was the center of a child sex ring run by Clinton and her campaign chairman, John Podesta.
+Welch told police he had driven from North Carolina to Washington to investigate a bogus conspiracy theory known as "pizzagate."
+Posts to social media sites such as Twitter, Facebook and the Reddit online message board falsely claimed Comet was the home of a child sex ring run by Clinton and her campaign chairman, John Podesta.

 The claims were part of a proliferation of false news reports during the U.S. presidential election campaign, often disseminated through websites purporting to be news outlets and quoting bogus sources.